My Rønne

-You can read what is on this website and blog thanks to an editor who uttered this spine-chilling statement years ago:
+Thank you so much for dropping by.
+You can read what is on this blog and website thanks to an editor who made this spine-chilling statement years ago:

 You need a social media presence!